 '''

+Bases classes

+exception DimensionError

+Bases: ValueError

+exception indicating that dimensions were inconsistent

+exception DomainError

+Bases: ValueError

+exception indicating that point lies outside domain

+class GridBase

+Bases: object

+Base class for all grids defining common methods and interfaces

+initialize the grid

+assert_grid_compatible(other)

+checks whether other is compatible with the current grid

+Parameters

+other (GridBase) - The grid compared to this one

+Raises

+ValueError - if grids are not compatible

+Return type

+None

 axes: List[str]

 Names of all axes that are described by the grid

 Type

 list

 property axes_bounds: Tuple[Tuple[float, float], ...]

 lower and upper bounds of each axis

 Type

 tuple

 property axes_coords: Tuple[ndarray, ...]

 coordinates of the cells for each axis

 Type

-tuple
+'''

+'''

 axes_symmetric: List[str] = []

 The names of the additional axes that the fields do not depend on, e.g. along which they are constant.

 Type

 list

 boundary_names: Dict[str, Tuple[int, bool]] = {}

 Names of boundaries to select them conveniently

 Type

 dict

 cell_coords

 coordinate values for all axes of each cell

 Type

 ndarray

 cell_volume_data: Sequence[FloatNumerical]

 Information about the size of discretization cells

 Type

-list

 cell_volumes

 volume of each cell

 Type

 ndarray

 compatible_with(other)

 tests whether this grid is compatible with other grids.

 Grids are compatible when they cover the same area with the same discretization.
 The difference to equality

 is that compatible grids do not need to have the same periodicity in their boundaries.

 Parameters

 other (GridBase) - The other grid to test against

+Returns

 Whether the grid is compatible

 Return type

 bool

-'''

-'''

 contains_point (points, , coords='cartesian', wrap=True)

 check whether the point is contained in the grid

 Parameters

 • point (ndarray) - Coordinates of the point

 • coords (str) - The coordinate system in which the points are given

 • points (ndarray) -

 • wrap (bool) -

 Returns

 A boolean array indicating which points lie within the grid

 Return type

-ndarray
+'''

+'''

 coordinate_arrays

 for each axes: coordinate values for all cells

 Type

-tuple

 coordinate_constraints: List[int] = []

 axes that not described explicitly

 Type

 list

 copy()

 return a copy of the grid

 Return type

 GridBase

-difference\vector\real(p1, p2)
+difference_vector_real (p1, p2)

-return the vector pointing from p1 to p2
+return vector(s) pointing from p1 to p2

 In case of periodic boundary conditions, the shortest vector is returned.

+Warning: This function assumes a Cartesian coordinate system and might thus not work for curvilinear

+coordinates.

 Parameters

 • p1 (ndarray) - First point(s)

 • p2 (ndarray) - Second point(s)

 Returns

 The difference vectors between the points with periodic boundary conditions applied.

 Return type

 ndarray

 dim: int

 The spatial dimension in which the grid is embedded

 Type

 int

 property discretization: ndarray

 the linear size of a cell along each axis

+Type

+numpy.array

+distance_real(p1, p2)

 '''